Is ESPN BET Legal in North Carolina?

 - Make sure code ROTONC is entered into the promo code box.

 - Afterward, make a qualifying deposit of at least $10 using any preferred payment method available at ESPN BET North Carolina.
-Then, at noon ET on March 11, log in to your new ESPN BET North Carolina account to place a $10 qualifying wager to get $225 in bonus bets.
+Log in to your new ESPN BET North Carolina account to place a $10 qualifying wager to get $225 in bonus bets.

 ESPN BET North Carolina Promo Code ROTONC: Bet $10, Get $225 in Bonus Bets